If you live in Scotland, you may be able to study this course for free.

 - Put ecologically responsible and socially conscious practice at the top of your agenda.

-Who is this online museum studies course for?
+Who can join this online museum studies course?

 This distance-learning course is ideal if you’re an established or emerging professional or early-career practitioner looking to: